surma/surma.dev/content/things/langgraph.md

 I always liked the idea of running LLMs locally, rather than spending money for an LLM provider off-site.
 Especially if we imagine a future where the OS or the browser provide LLM models, it becomes increasingly important to be able to build robust workflows on top of an unknown LLM.

 Smaller LLMs struggle with ambiguity and with larger tasks, so it becomes important to break the task into smaller, well-scope subtasks.
 Effectively, you have to start orchestrating multiple LLMs, which is a pattern that is also becoming more popular with large LLMs under the topic of clusters and swarms.
 This not only allow you to have different LLMs with different specializations, but also to run multiple inference steps in parallel or even mix and match different models, if you have multiple at your disposal.
-These models can validate each others' work, give feedback or have access to different tools.
+These models can validate each others’ work, give feedback or have access to different tools.
 In some cases, distributing your task across multiple LLMS can also get you to the final result _quicker_, although that aspect is admittedly a bit more hit and miss.

 But how do you build such an orchestration of LLMs?
 There are multiple options out there, and I have no skin in the game of declaring any one of them superior.
-If you google for "Agent framework", you will find an oceas of options.
+If you google for “Agent framework”, you will find an oceas of options.
 This blog post, however, focuses on [LangGraph], from the same makers of [LangChain], one of the bedrock libraries in the LLM space.
 They are excellent Python libraries and have a flourishing ecosystem out there.

 As it turns out, they have also published [langchain.js] and [langgraph.js] to cater to the JS audience, and while their API documentation leaves some things to be (strongly) desired, I do enjoy the layering of LangGraph and found it quite intuitive to build more complex architectures with.